-Aegina island is a great choice for those wanting to explore Athens and the surrounding area, but who would prefer to stay somewhere quieter.
-The other Saronic Gulf islands of Hydra and Poros are close at hand, available to visit as day trips or as destinations for holidays in their own right.
+Aegina is a great choice for those who want to explore Athens and its surrounding area, but who would prefer to stay somewhere quieter.
+The neighbouring Saronic Gulf islands of Hydra and Poros are fairly close by and can be visited on day trips.

-Aegina Town offers hotel accommodation and there's a hotel as well as a selection of traditional apartments and studios in the beach resort of Aghia Marina, on the other side of the island (a short but very scenic bus or taxi ride away).
+Aegina Town offers hotel accommodation and the beach resort of Aghia Marina, on the other side of the island, offers hotel and self catering accommodation.

-Aegina Town is a traditional Greek town with an impressive harbour.
-Modern cafes blend easily with traditional tavernas, and you'll see many, many places selling pistachio nuts for which the island is famous (allegedly over 1 million trees on the island).
-Small boats bob gently in the harbour; close to the fish market family-run tavernas do a roaring trade with local people, drawn in by the aroma of the freshly barbecued catch of the day.
+Aegina Town has an impressive harbour.
+Modern cafes blend easily with traditional tavernas, and many places sell pistachio nuts for which the island is famed (allegedly over 1 million trees on the island).
+Small boats bob gently in the harbour; close to the fish market family-run tavernas do a roaring trade with local people drawn in by the aroma of the freshly barbecued catch of the day.

-Perdika, at the south of the island, should not be missed especially if you have a liking for fresh fish, for its pedestrianised waterfront is lined with fish tavernas, some of whom have been in the family for generations.
-The village looks towards the islet of Moni, a conservation area, which can be reached in about 15 minutes by small boat from Perdika harbour.
-Many make this short journey to swim in its wonderfully clear waters.
+Fish lovers should not miss a trip to Perdika, in the south of the island.
+Its pedestrianised waterfront is crammed with fish tavernas, some of whom have been in the family for generations.
+The village faces the small island of Moni, a conservation area, which can be reached in about 15 minutes by small boat from Perdika harbour.
+Many make this short journey to swim in its clear waters.

 The resort of Aghia Marina is mainly geared towards tourism, however still on a relatively small scale compared to many Greek resorts.
 There is a main street with a good selection of restaurants, cafes and bars, a couple of supermarkets, a butchers and a bakery.
 There is also a decent selection of shops selling souvenirs and some lovely jewellery shops.